michaelli00/CMSC412/notes.md

 - For single processor environment, we can just disable interrupts during the critical section
 - For multicore environment, we must disable interrupts on every processing core (this is costly)

-# Virtual Memory

-Benefits of Virtual Memory

-- User can write programs for extremely large virtual address space

-- More programs can be run at the same time, increasing CPU utilization

-- Sharing libraries or memory between processes

-**Virtual memory** separates logical memory from physical memory